donaldraph/github-actions-variables/README.md

 # Variables
 Secret and value
-Adding Secret and value used by workflows
+Adding Secret and value used by workflows.